tiggerhill/TonysProgrammingBooks/ReadMe.txt

 		DbSet<Entity> - a collection of model classes, aka 'entity classes' or 'domain model classes' that map to a database table

-*	Create a DbContext Class and seed initial data
+*	TODO: Create a DbContext Class and seed initial data

 **	Added a connection string to the appsettings.json file **	Enabled dependency injection in the Startup class

+TODO:
 ***** Create the Database *****
 	Select the Tools / NuGet Package Manager / Package Manager Console command Make sure the connection string and dependency injection are set up